Insect and Tick Allergy - Fast Facts

-Ticks (which are arachnids rather than insects) also cause allergic reactions, including anaphylaxis.
-Ticks are mainly located in coastal regions of mid Eastern Australia.
-To prevent allergic reactions to tick bites it is important to kill ticks before removing them.
-For more details go to www.allergy.org.au/ticks
+- Ticks also cause allergic reactions, including anaphylaxis.
+Ticks are mainly located in coastal regions of mid-Eastern Australia.
+To prevent allergic reactions to tick bites, seek medical help or freeze tick and let it drop off.

-People at risk of anaphylaxis to venom are usually advised to seek urgent medical help if stung or bitten and to have their adrenaline (epinephrine) autoinjector/s readily available to treat anaphylaxis.
+- People at risk of anaphylaxis to venom are usually advised to seek urgent medical help if stung or bitten, and to have their adrenaline (epinephrine) injector/s readily available to treat anaphylaxis.
 They should also be referred to a clinical immunology/allergy specialist for further tests and treatment.

-Allergy testing using skin or blood tests may be ordered by your doctor to help confirm or exclude insect allergy.
-This will help to select treatments and measures to treat and prevent allergic reactions to insects.
+- Allergy testing, such as skin prick tests or blood tests, may be ordered by your doctor to help confirm or exclude insect allergy.
+This can guide treatment and prevention measures.

-Allergen immunotherapy (desensitisation) is an effective treatment for severe allergies to bee and wasp stings.
-The treatment usually takes 3-5 years and rebates are available in Australia and New Zealand.
-Allergen immunotherapy is also available for Jack Jumper ant (in limited centres) but is not yet available for treating allergic reactions triggered by ticks or other species of ants.
+- Venom immunotherapy (VIT), also known as desensitisation, is an effective treatment for severe allergies to bee and wasp stings.
+The treatment usually takes three to five years, and rebates are available in Australia and New Zealand.
+Allergen immunotherapy is also available for Jack Jumper Ant (in limited specialised centres) but is not yet available for treating allergic reactions triggered by ticks or other species of ants.

-Referral to a clinical immunology/allergy specialist is recommended to initiate venom immunotherapy.
-These specialists are listed on the ASCIA website www.allergy.org.au/patients/locate-a-specialist
+- To initiate venom immunotherapy, referral to a clinical immunology/allergy specialist is recommended, as listed on the ASCIA website www.allergy.org.au/patients/locate-a-specialist